TheISCrowd/BustleBus/README.md

 **This part will explain the authentication system that has been implemented and the steps required to implement its functionality on your system**

-## You can use two domain names: admin.localhost (contains the admin and hr login) and localhost (contains the client login)

-admin routes (only accesible from admin.localhost domain): /register/admin and /login/admin eg. admin.localhost:8080/register/admin
+admin routes: /register/admin and /login/admin eg. localhost:8080/register/admin

-hr routes (only accesible from admin.localhost domain): /register/hr and /login/hr eg. admin.localhost:8080/register/hr
+hr routes: /register/hr and /login/hr eg. localhost:8080/register/hr

-Client routes (only accesible from localhost domain): /register and /login eg. localhost:8080/register
+Client routes: /register and /login eg. localhost:8080/register

 ## Blade views